bugsnag/bugsnag-js/CONTRIBUTING.md

 CI runs on Buildkite.
 Tests are run automatically on any branch from within this repo.
 PRs from external repos do not run on the private test infrastructure.
 Once an external PR has been reviewed by a Bugsnag employee, a branch can be created within this repo in order to run on CI.

-⚠️ __Caution__: exercise due due-diligence before creating a branch based on an external contribution – for example, be sure not to merge a bitcoin miner disguised as a bug fix!
+⚠️ __Caution__: exercise due-diligence before creating a branch based on an external contribution – for example, be sure not to merge a bitcoin miner disguised as a bug fix!

 ## Prereleases